 ✓ All transportation costs, including airport pick-up and drop-off

 ✓ 1 free teacher per 10 paying students

 ✓ 24-hour emergency contact support during the trip

 ✓ Full financial failure protection

 Touch down in Tokyo, ready for the start of your culture school trip to Tokyo!
 Be greeted at arrivals by your enthusiastic Adventure Leader, ready to transfer to the accommodation.
 Once checked in and unpacked, meet come together for a trip briefing.
 Here, the Leader will explain the week’s plans, provide advice on adapting to local culture, and outline how to stay safe.

 This evening, get the first – and best – view of the Tokyo skyline with a trip up to the top of the Tokyo Metropolitan Government Building.

 Day 2: Tokyo

 - Enjoy a half-day sightseeing tour of Tokyo aboard a private bus.
 Take in the city’s iconic landmarks, and learn more about the city’s culture thanks to a local guide.
-[Note: Itineraries can vary, and you are able to customize the route.]

 - Visit the beautiful Meiji Shrine, dedicated to the Emperor Meiji and his wife who, in the early 20th century, began Japan’s transformation from a feudal to a modern society.
 Then, move onto the Harajuku district – Tokyo’s cultural epicentre.
 Pokémon, goths, punks, and fashionistas – anything goes in Harajuku!